yellowmessenger/documentation/docs/platform_concepts/studio/test-and-publish-bot/modes.md

 2. In the following screen, fill in the following fields.

 * Click **Configure more channels** to configure further more channels to the bot in the upcoming stage.
-*  In **Approvers**, you can see the name of the users who have the access to approve the bot.
+*  In **Approvers**, you will see the list of bot approvers added by the **Super admin**.
+This cannot be modified.
+All the approvers will be notified when you raise a publish request.
 * In **Comment**, add a message to the approver citing the changes made in the bot.

    <img src="https://i.imgur.com/vKGHdg5.png" alt="drawing" width="50%"/>